 “Within two weeks I knew this was what I wanted to do.
 Absolutely.
 So, I signed up for a Cert IV in Community Services.”

 Partway through the 12-month Cert IV, a lecturer encouraged Michelle to try volunteering in the industry.
 It helped her get a ‘foot in the door’, meant she gained valuable experience and ultimately led to a job offer.
 Two, actually.

 “I found myself working at the bottle shop, working two casual jobs in the industry, studying full-time and raising a teenager.”

 By the time 2014 was wrapping up Michelle had completed a Diploma in Community Services and was working in the sector – finally able to give back to her community.

 “Within a two-year period my life had completely turned around.
 I’d gone from working in retail to being a casual case worker helping young people and homeless people.
 Then I got a full-time job with Carrie’s Place, a specialist domestic violence and homelessness service.
 And I just loved what I was doing.

 “I couldn’t believe what I had achieved, but I was also exhausted.

 “I had kept in contact with my first TAFE teacher, Liz, and we became friends.
 Back in 2011 she said to me, ‘you’ll go to uni one day and get a degree’ and I just laughed and said, ‘no way, that won’t happen’.
 And by the time I got the Diploma in Community Services I was done.
 But Liz wasn’t!
 Every time I bumped into her in the sector she’d always ask me, ‘when are you going to uni?’

-“I had toyed with the idea of doing social work as a career change – but I was still content to use fatigue and the cost of uni as excuses.”
+“I had toyed with the idea of doing social work when changing careers midlife – but I was still content to use fatigue and the cost of uni as excuses.”

 Industry gets all shook up – it’s time to futureproof your career